• +91 7821055537, +91 9982201414

 Step 11: Test, Balance, Iterate

-This penultimate phase is crucial for ensuring that your system functions optimally.
-Testing allows you to identify any issues or areas for improvement.
-Balancing involves fine-tuning various components to achieve the best possible performance.
+This penultimate phase is essential for making sure your system works at its best.
+Testing helps identify any problems or areas for improvement.
+Balancing involves adjusting different parts to achieve optimal performance.

 Step 12: Launch and Promote

-Once you’ve completed all the previous steps, it’s time to launch and promote your game actively.
-This stage involves sharing your work with your target audience through various channels such as social media, email campaigns, press releases, and partnerships.
-Famous launch platforms are:
+After completing all preliminary steps, it’s time to launch and actively promote your game.
+This phase includes sharing your work with the target audience via channels like social media, email campaigns, press releases, and partnerships.
+Popular launch platforms include:

 • Mobile: Google Play, App Store